Riverside Rest Home COVID-19 update 2024.12.15 MASK ON STATUS

-A reminder to all staff please do not come into work (and visitors please do not come to visit) if you have respiratory symptoms that resemble cold symptoms, allergy exacerbation, sore throat, etc. Keep in mind that even mild symptoms that are new onset and unusual, such as those that resemble the beginnings of a cold, can be very contagious and, in the case of COVID-19, infect a lot of people in a very short period of time.
-COVID tests cannot be used as a means to rule-out COVID in such situations as false negatives are common in early infection and those people who test negative will still be infectious to others.
+A reminder to all staff please do not come into work (and visitors do not come to visit) if you have new onset symptoms that could be the beginnings of COVID, especially respiratory symptoms that resemble cold symptoms, allergy exacerbation, sore throat, etc. or are feeling generally unwell or “off”.
+Keep in mind that even mild symptoms that are new onset and unusual, such as those that resemble the beginnings of a cold, can be very contagious and, in the case of COVID, infect a lot of people in a short amount of time.
+COVID tests cannot be used as a mean to rule-out COIVD in such situations as false negatives can happen early in infection and those people who test negative will still be infectious to others.
+Symptoms and/or test positivity may also not show up until several days after exposure.
+Home tests have also been made available outside of the nursing supervisor’s offices at all times for additional monitoring purposes that staff/visitors may take (no more than one per person please) but are meant as a tool and should never be relied on by themselves.
+If you have had close contact with a positive please let me know about it, especially if that person lives with you or if you have had extensive contact.

 Thank you,